stevechoiio/r10/README.md

 # R10 - A Mobile Application for R10 Conference

-R10 is a hybrid mobile application built with React Native
+R10 is a hybrid mobile application that displays information about the event,schedule, and each speakers.
+This app is built with React Native

 ## Authors